 Beyond MSG and MetOp

-MSG will provide operational weather observations and environmental monitoring up until at least 2019.
-A follow-on operational meteorological satellite system, known as Meteosat Third Generation (MTG), is already being developed by ESA and Eumetsat.
+MSG is currently providing operational weather observations and environmental monitoring, but a follow-on operational meteorological satellite system, known as Meteosat Third Generation (MTG), is already being developed by ESA and Eumetsat.

-MTG fleet is set to debut in 2018 and will ensure continuity of high-resolution meteorological data to beyond 2038.
+The MTG fleet is set to debut in 2021 and will ensure continuity of high-resolution meteorological data for the next two decades.

 This next series of geostationary weather satellites will be a step change by providing significant improvements over the capabilities of the current Meteosat generation.

 The series will comprise six satellites: four MTG-I imaging and two MTG-S sounding satellites.
 The two types will be positioned over the same longitude in their geostationary orbits.
-The first imager satellite is scheduled to be launched in 2018, with the first sounder satellite following in 2020.
+The first imager satellite is scheduled to be launched in late 2021, with the first sounder satellite following in 2023.

 The sounding element, which also carries the Sentinel-4 payload for the Copernicus programme as a guest payload, is a key innovation.
 For the first time, Meteosat satellites will not only image weather systems, but also analyse the atmosphere layer by layer and provide deeper insight into the complexities of its chemical composition.